 Participants travelling on the ASA ‘designated’ flight will transfer from the airport to the hotel in St Helier on the island of Jersey, the largest of the Channel Islands.
 Those taking alternative flights should meet the group at the Pomme d’Or Hotel.

 St. Helier stands in St Aubin’s Bay on the southern side of the island and is named after Jersey’s first and most famous saint, a 6th century ascetic hermit who was martyred on the island in c.
 AD 555.
 The town is the capital of Jersey and has a population of about 28,000 – roughly one third of Jersey’s total population.
 While St Helier has a distinctive British atmosphere, the town retains numerous French influences as attested by the many streets that carry old French names and numerous shop fronts still displaying the names of their island founders.
-Depending on arrival times, a short orientation walk of the town will be conducted before time at leisure for dinner.
+In the evening we will gather for a Welcome Meeting before time at leisure for dinner.
 (Overnight St Helier)

 Day 2: Saturday 26 May, Jersey

 - Walk around St Helier: Royal Square, Central Market & Church of St Helier